Vacationers looking for authentic Florida food can pull up a chair at St. Augustine's restaurants.

 2. Fresh Catch of the Day

-Being a peninsula surrounded by water on 3 sides in Florida means that “Fresh Catch of the Day” is about as fresh as it gets (well, fresher than if you ordered Fresh Catch of the Day in Oklahoma).
-This menu topper allows visitors to enjoy the most local of cuisines caught right from the Atlantic Ocean and the Matanzas River.
+Being surrounded by water on three sides means that the "Fresh Catch of the Day" is about as fresh as it gets (well, fresher than if you ordered the Fresh Catch of the Day in Oklahoma).
+This menu topper allows visitors to enjoy the most local cuisines caught right from the Atlantic Ocean and the Matanzas River.

 Popular fresh catches in St. Augustine, Florida include flounder, snapper, and drum.
 Another great thing about Fresh Catch of the Day as a Florida food is the fact that it can be served in a variety of ways: grilled, blackened, or fried.